thiagomarquessp/1-on-1-melhorando-qas/README.md

-# 1x1-melhorando-qas
-Porque 1x1 são tão importantes para área de QA?
+# Formando melhores QAs através de 1x1 (one on one).